 This graph shows the typical (per cell) voltage during discharge.
 That discharge voltage most probable for a home is much as that blue line.
-Ignore the red line – it applies to massive rates of discharge that will never be even approached in solar home usage.
+Ignore the red line: it applies to rates of discharge that will never be even approached in solar home usage.

-A LiFePO4 lithium-ion battery consists of inter-connected cells – each of a nominal 3.2 volts.
-A 12 volt battery thus has four such series (end to end) connected cells.
-The 48 volt versions, more commonly used as lithium-ion batteries in solar homes, have sixteen such cells.
-For ease of installation lithium-ion batteries in solar homes (and RVs) often have multiple interconnected batteries – each of smaller capacity.
+A LiFePO4 battery consists of inter-connected cells – each of a nominal 3.2 volts.
+A 12 volt battery thus has four such series (end-to-end) connected cells.
+For ease of installation the 48-volt lithium-ion batteries typically used in solar homes are of four interconnected 12 volt batteries.

 Battery management systems for lithium-ion

 Unlike lead acid batteries, each cell of a LiFePO4 battery must be individually monitored and automatically corrected to ensure all are at much the same state of charge.
-A LifePO4 battery can be wrecked if this is not correctly done.
-Such correction has to be at individual cell level so a management system that does this is essential.
+Unless this is done correctly a LifePO4 battery can be wrecked Such correction has to be at individual cell level.
+A management system that does this is essential.
 Some LiFePO4 batteries have this function located within the battery.
-Bigger systems may have it internally, or built-into a separate unit with a multi-core cable connected to the battery.
+Bigger systems may have it internally.
+Alternatively, it can be within a separate unit connected to the battery.

 Apart from cell balancing, control of charging and discharging voltage and/or current levels is equally required.
 This too may be included within that battery management system.
 If it is not it must be provided by the battery charger.
-Such management is essential (as is knowing for certain it is provided).
+As such management is so essential know for certain it is provided.

-Many users of lithium-ion batteries for solar homes (and also in the RV area) currently use and defend an approach substantially different from that recommended commercially.
-This relates mostly to cell charging voltage.
-Many DIY users limit charging to 3.4 volts/cell (13.6 volts for a 12 volt battery).
-This is about 80% charge.
-Many argue strongly that exceeding that is risky.
+Some users of lithium-ion batteries for solar homes (and likewise with RVs) use an approach substantially different from that commercially.
+They limit charging to 3.4 volts/cell (13.6 volts for a 12 volt battery), corresponding to about 80% charge.
+Many, however, argue strongly that exceeding that is risky.
 Battery makers and (now) alternator-charger makers however disagree.
 Most advise charging to 3.6 or 3.65 volts a cell.

 No existing battery likes working at extreme temperatures.
 Lithium-ion (LiFePO4) is no exception.
-Their preferred working range is -18 degrees C to about + 40 degrees C. They work best at about 25 degrees C. USA and Canadian vendors advise that lithium-ion batteries in solar homes will work at lower temperatures but that charge current must be initially limited – applying a small load for a minute or two will warm the battery sufficiently to remedy this.
+Their preferred working range is -180 C to about + 400 C. They work best at about 250 C. USA and Canadian vendors advise that lithium-ion batteries in solar homes will work at lower temperatures but that charge current must be initially limited.
+Applying a small load for a minute or two will warm the battery sufficiently to remedy this.
 As a 10 kW/h version is the size of an office filing cabinet it should be readily feasible to locate them where it is above freezing.

 In many countries (including Australia) all LiFePO4 batteries and associated systems are imported.
-Some are sold via several levels of distribution, each adding overhead and profit.
-Lithium-ion batteries were initially expected to fall in price as they became increasingly accepted but the global demand for lithium has escalated and there is only a limited amount of lithium base material available.
+Some are sold via several levels of distribution, each thereby adding overhead and profit.
+Lithium-ion batteries were initially expected to fall in price as they became increasingly accepted.
+The global demand for lithium however escalated.
+Furthermore there is only a limited amount of lithium base available.
 Some experts have stated that, because of that limitation, lithium-ion is an interim technology.

 Lithium-ion in grid connect systems